NetCIL Client User Guide

 If you wish to retrieve a specific list of Volunteers based on specific criteria, NetCIL Client gives you the capability to do so.
 On the Main form of NetCIL Client, in the Interaction section of the screen, click on the Volunteer button and select the desired criteria by checking the appropriate checkboxes then select Toggle filter on the MS Access Ribbon, as circled in red on the graphics below.

-Data Entry – People - BFS
+Data Entry – People – Blind Field Services (BFS)

 Data Entry - Work Log - General